mathause/cmip_warming_levels/README.md

 # Global warming levels for CMIP5 and CMIP6

-Document the year when a certain global warming level was reached in cmip5 and cmip6 data
+Document the year when a certain global warming level was reached in cmip5 and cmip6 data.
+Check the [cmip temperatures](https://github.com/mathause/cmip_temperatures) repository for a list of temperature anomalies for time periods in cmip5 and cmip6 data.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3591807.svg)](https://doi.org/10.5281/zenodo.3591807)